Abhishek-karmakar/AI-deep-convolutional-q-learning/README.md

 --------------------------------------

-	- create a method to count_neurons, Since the neural network can accept batches of
+create a method to count_neurons

 	- we need a 3 step proess.
 	1.> apply convolution to the input images.